Working together against corruption

 Employee whistleblowing

-If our employees have any concerns regarding other employees’ violations of the law and regulations, this can be reported internally to either the line manager, Legal or to the Chief HR & Communications Officer.
-Höegh Autoliners also has an external whistleblowing hotline available on the Intranet webpage and on höeghautoliners.com.
+Höegh Autoliners also has an external whistleblowing hotline available on the Intranet webpage and our website.
 Our Whistleblowing Policy recognizes the importance of reporting anonymously and protects the ones reporting from retaliation for raising concerns and violations.
 The concerns can include failure to comply with applicable laws and regulations, and improper or unethical behavior.

 Höegh Autoliners Policy